-[0:14:44] What you’re talking about earlier, I almost put that onto that category of self-examination.
+[0:14:44] What you’re talking about earlier, I almost put that into that category of self-examination.
 It’s asking yourself the question, “Is this a hypothesis, or is this a proven fact?
 If it’s not a proven fact, then I need to understand if my hypothesis is true or false to know how closely I can stay attached to my belief system.
-I don’t know that, but I’m often willing to do that.”
+And I don’t know how often we’re willing to do that.”

-You also said something else that struck me when we would talk about how to listen well during coach training.
+You also said something else that struck me when we were taught about how to listen well during coach training.
 We were told that there’s level one, listening.
 You’re listening to respond.
-Level two listening, you’re truly listening, but you’re listening to other words that are being said.
+Level two listening, you’re truly listening, but you’re listening to the words that are being said.
 Level three listening gets deep.
 You’re not just listening to the words that are being said.
 You’re listening to the feelings that are unsaid.
-You’re listening for fear, insecurity, concern about something bad, and catastrophizing.
+You’re listening for fear, insecurity, concern about something bad, and for catastrophizing.
 When you’re able to listen to all of that together, you can respond so much more intelligently than when you’re just catching the words.

 [0:15:41] It’s listening with the whole body.
 Most people listen with their ears, but are you listening with your eyes?
 Are you feeling their body tensing up?
 Are you watching?
 Are they leaning back?
 Are they leaning forward?
 Are their arms crossed?
 Are they open?
 What’s the intonation of their speech pattern?
 Is it fast and aggressive or is it slow and responsive?
 We need to get beyond just listening to what people say, but how they’re saying it.
 A lot of people get tripped up with what somebody said.
 “They said this,” yes, but what was the intention behind that?
 Let’s get beyond what he said she said to the point of the intention behind the conversation.

-[0:16:29] You asked how we make sure we walk into these conversations with the ability to have a good difficult conversation.
-Those are it.
-If you have clarity of intention, you’re willing to self-examine whether your beliefs are beliefs of truth.
-You go in there with your curiosity, full-body listening.
-I’ve noticed that curiosity is the ability to ask powerful questions that get the other person to tell you truly what is informing their opinion because then you get all the facts on the table and you realize you’re seeing the elephant from the front.
-You can see the trunk and the ears, but this other person’s looking at the elephant from the back.
-All they can see are the legs and the tail.
+I’ve noticed that another toolkit in curiosity is the ability to ask powerful questions that get the other person to tell you truly what is informing their opinion because then you get all the facts on the table.
+This is when you realize you’re seeing the elephant from the front – you can see the trunk and the ears.
+But this other person’s looking at the elephant from the back -all they can see are the legs and the tail.
 No wonder you’re not able to come to the same page until you see each other’s perspectives and realize there’s a full animal there in front of you.

 [0:17:14] My friend, Pat Kelahan, uses that.
 He calls himself the insurance elephant.
 He says, “What part of the elephant are you seeing?”
 An elephant is such a huge animal.
 I don’t know if you’ve ever been in front of an elephant.
 I have.
 I’ve been within touching distance of an elephant.
 I’m 6’2” and 250 pounds.
 I am small and insignificant next to a fully grown male or female elephant.
 I’m as tall as one of their legs.
 You sit there and go, “I’m not seeing the other side of the elephant.
 I’m not seeing the trunk.
 I’m not seeing the tail.
 I’m just seeing this wall of flesh in front of me.”